fortran-lang/fortran-lang.org/learn/best_practices/callbacks.md

 end module
 ```

-The other approach since f2003 is to first define a new type for our
+Since the Fortran 2003 Standard, the other approach is to first define a new type for our
 callback, and then use `procedure(func)` as the type of the dummy
 argument: